projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 With Styled Components, we can minimize this.
 We only add the styles directly to the component that uses them.
 There's no need to worry about the cascade because components are given uniquely generated class names to ensure they don't clash whatsoever.
-This fits well with React and how it addresses separation of concerns.
+This fits well with React and how it addresses _separation of concerns_.

 There are a lot more to Styled Components and I encourage you to explore their [web site][styledcomponents].